signal-weave/siglog/README.md

 # SigLog
 Signal Weave Logging

-This module is the standardized logging methodology and formatting used by all Signal Weave applications.
+SigLog is a leveled logger with redirectable outputs and batching for use in Signal Weave applications.
+It serves to standardize logging methodology and formatting across SW applications.

 ## Usage